RealTimeLogic/MinnowServer/README.md

 #### Note:

 The above mentioned porting layers are not included with the Minnow Server.
 Carefully read the instructions below to find out how to download the porting layers.
 Using ESP8266 or ESP32?
-Check out the ready to use [a ESP8266/ESP32 example](doc/arch/README.md).
+Check out the [ESP8266 build files](doc/arch/README.md) and the [SharkSSL ESP32 IDE](https://realtimelogic.com/downloads/sharkssl/ESP32/), which includes the Minnow Server Reference Example.

+The Minnow Server provides a secure HTTPS connections when used with [SharkSSL](https://github.com/RealTimeLogic/SharkSSL)

 # Embedded Web Server Considerations